jekyll/jekyll/docs/_docs/installation.md

 ## Already Have Jekyll?

 Before you start developing with Jekyll, you may want to check that you're up to date with the latest version.
-To find your version of Jekyll, run one of these commands:
+To find your version of Jekyll, run one of these
+commands:

 ```sh
 jekyll --version
 gem list jekyll
 ```

-You can also use [RubyGems](https://rubygems.org/gems/jekyll) to find the current versioning of any gem.
-But you can also use the `gem` command line tool:
+You can also use [RubyGems](https://rubygems.org/gems/jekyll) to find the current version of any gem.
+Or you can use the `gem` command line tool:

 ```sh
 gem search jekyll --remote
 ```

-and you'll search for just the name `jekyll`, and in brackets will be latest version.
+You just search for the name `jekyll`, and the latest version will be shown between the brackets.
 Another way to check if you have the latest version is to run the command `gem outdated`.
 This will provide a list of all the gems on your system that need to be updated.
-If you aren't running the latest version, run this command:
+If you aren't running the latest version, you should update.

+If you're using Bundler to manage your Gemfile, run:

 ```sh
 bundle update jekyll
 ```

-Alternatively, if you don't have Bundler installed run:
+Otherwise, if you installed Jekyll with the `gem` command, you should run:

 ```sh
 gem update jekyll